Skip to content

 Attendance team

-Schools may make a referral to the attendance team if attendance is below 80% and the majority of absences are unauthorised.
+Schools may make a referral to the attendance team if attendance is low and the majority of absences are unauthorised.
 However you can contact them for support too.

 ESMA